This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 You can select a time zone for your log entries:

 - Click the expander arrow (▾) in either one of the new menus to open a drop-down calendar.

 - In the Time Zone pane, select your preferred country and time zone.

 Expand log entries

 The log-entry table displays a summary line for each log entry by default.

 The fields included in the summary line are selected as subsets of the log entry fields.
 Certain fields are shown by default if they meet one or more of these criteria:

 - The log entry has a well-known type such as an App Engine request log.

 - The log entry contains the

 - The log entry has a payload containing a field named

 To see the full details for one log entry, click the expander arrow (▸) at the front of the summary line.
-To see the full details in a structured view for all the log entries available with your current filter, click the View Options menu at the far right and then select Expand All:
+To see the full details in a structured view for all the log entries available with your current query, click the View Options menu at the far right and then select Expand All:

 You can select Collapse All to collapse all expanded log entry details.

-When you expand a summary line for a log entry, the Logs Viewer displays a structured (JSON) representation:
+When you expand a summary line for a log entry, the Legacy Logs Viewer displays a structured (JSON) representation:

 For a description of the fields in a log entry, see the LogEntry type.

 Add custom fields

 There are two ways you can add custom fields to your log-entry table summary lines:

 - In an expanded log entry, click on a field within the JSON representation.
 In the resulting panel, select Add field to summary line: